 Yasuda has multiple types of eel, and they’re all excellent.
 Try both the sea eel and freshwater eel, and don’t expect them to be coated in the BBQ sauce they use at takeout sushi places.

-Possibly the best roe I’ve ever eaten.
+Possibly the best roe we’ve ever eaten.
 It tastes like they soak the eggs in butter before they serve them.

 Absolutely excellent.
 If you don’t like Uni, this could make you a convert.

 Of course the tuna here is great.
-I just hope bluefin doesn’t go extinct before my children get to taste it.
+We just hope bluefin doesn’t go extinct before our children get to taste it.